 - 97763 Orthotic(s)/prosthetic(s) management and/or training, upper extremity(ies), lower extremity(ies), and/or trunk, subsequent orthotic(s)/prosthetic(s) encounter, each 15 minutes.
 97763 should be used to describe all subsequent encounters for orthotics and/or prosthetics management and training services.

-- According to this CMS document released on November 21, 2017, "CPT code 97763 is designated as 'always therapy' and must always be reported with the appropriate therapy modifier, GN, GO or GP to indicate whether it's under a speech-language pathology (SLP), occupational therapy (OT) or physcial therapy (PT) plan of care, respectively.
+- According to this CMS document released on November 21, “CPT code 97763 is designated as ‘always therapy’ and must always be reported with the appropriate therapy modifier, GN, GO or GP, to indicate whether it’s under a Speech-language pathology (SLP), Occupational Therapy (OT) or Physical Therapy (PT) plan of care, respectively.

 The chart below provides a quick overview of the different requirements, use of and billing for using L codes compared to CPT codes.
 More detailed information is available under the specific coding headings in this section.